-- INDOT conducts an extensive public outreach effort to inform the public of these meetings - The INDOT Central Communications Office sends notification of these meetings to local agencies, jurisdictions, organizations, and individuals on its general mailing list - The INDOT Central Office Communications Office sends out press releases to notify the public of these district meetings.
-These press releases may include information about particular projects in each district to elicit interest.
+- INDOT conducts an extensive public outreach effort, as described in detail in Chapter 2, to inform the public of these meetings - The INDOT Central Communications Office sends notification of these meetings to local agencies, jurisdictions, organizations, and individuals on its general mailing list

-- The INDOT Long-Range Transportation Plan and the draft STIP are posted on the INDOT website.
+- The INDOT Central Office Communications Office sends out press releases to notify the public of these district meetings.
+These press releases may include information about particular projects in each district to elicit interest. - The INDOT Long-Range Transportation Plan and the draft STIP are posted on the INDOT website.
 Information on the schedule for district public meetings and other planning public involvement events can be found on our Public Involvement webpage - Public comments may be submitted online via the INDOT Public Comment Form or by visiting the INDOT website

-Each district determines the format for its district public meeting.
-This format may include a combination of:
+District meeting formats may include a combination of: